Overview

 Autonomous-agent recipe

-Every command supports --json and reads MCPHUB_URL / MCPHUB_TOKEN, so an agent can drive the entire discover → call loop from JSON:
+Every command supports--json and reads MCPHUB_URL / MCPHUB_TOKEN, so an agent can drive the entire discover → call loop from JSON:

-The tools list --json response is intentionally flat ({server, serverStatus, name, description, enabled}) so an agent can filter in one pass without traversing nested servers[*].tools[*].
+tools list --json response is intentionally flat ({server, serverStatus, name, description, enabled}) so an agent can filter in one pass without traversing nested servers[*].tools[*].

 Scripting and CI

-The CLI is JSON-friendly: --json is honored by every command, and MCPHUB_URL / MCPHUB_TOKEN make it easy to skip the credentials file in CI.
+The CLI is JSON-friendly:--json is honored by every command, and MCPHUB_URL / MCPHUB_TOKEN make it easy to skip the credentials file in CI.